Krakow Conference on Computational Medicine 2025

 - Maciej Malawski – Sano Centre

-- Marek Kisiel-Dorohinicki – faculty of Computer Science AGH
+- Marek Kisiel-Dorohinicki – Faculty of Computer Science AGH

 Program Committee